-If you want to change your WordPress site's primary domain name so that it loads on a new URL then there are a few steps you need to follow in order to make the change.
-With STORM we have added some useful tools which will help with this process but there are also a number of things you'll need to watch out for when renaming your WordPress site.
+This guide will explain how to change WordPress site's primary domain.
+We have added some useful tools inside STORM to help with renaming WordPress sites but there are also a number of things you'll need to watch out for when renaming your WordPress site.

 Post rename checks